wazuh/wazuh-documentation/source/learning-wazuh/rdp-brute-force.rst

 Detect an RDP brute force attack
 ================================

-Here you will wage a small RDP brute force attack against your Windows Agent instance.
+Here you will wage a small RDP brute force attack against your Windows agent instance.
 You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures are seen.

 Perform the attack
 ------------------

-Using a Windows Remote Desktop client, attempt to log in as user "george" to your Windows Agent instance eight times in a fairly small time window.
+Using a Windows Remote Desktop client, attempt to log in as user "george" to your Windows agent instance eight times in a fairly small time window.

 See the resulting alerts in the Wazuh dashboard